ephemeric/vagrant/README.md

 Copy config/<existing config> to config/<newvm>.

-Edit at a minimum after running `vagrantfile-utils.sh` to establish IP and MAC:
+Edit at a minimum after running `utils.sh` to establish IP and MAC:

 ```sh
 config.vm.define "<newvm>" do |this|